rebelsky/csc207b/_labs/array-based-lists.md

 ### Exercise 1: Understanding Iterators

 Skim through the documentation for "[`java.util.Iterator`]({{
-site.java_api }}/java/util/Iterator.html)" "[`java.util.ListIterator`]({{
+site.java_api }}/java/util/Iterator.html)" and "[`java.util.ListIterator`]({{
-site.java_api }}/java/util/ListIterator.html)" You should identify
+site.java_api }}/java/util/ListIterator.html)".
+You should identify
-the primary methods and their meanings and any other subtleties.
+the primary methods, their meanings, and any other subtleties.
 Make sure that you can answer the following questions.

 a.
-Where, conceptually, is an iterator relative to the elements of a list?
+Where, conceptually, is a list iterator relative to the elements of a list?

 b.
 What element does `remove` remove?